sbugallo/mastering_python/docs/_sources/chapters/3_general_traits/final_remarks.rst.txt

 In terms of the runtime structure of software, orthogonality can be interpreted as the fact that makes changes (or side-effects) local.
 This means, for instance, that calling a method on an object should not alter the internal state of other (unrelated) objects.
-We have already (and will continue to do so) emphasized in this book the importance of minimizing side-effects in our code.
+We have already (and will continue to do so) emphasized the importance of minimizing side-effects in our code.

 In the example with the mixin class, we created a tokenizer object that returned an iterable.
 The fact that the ``__iter__`` method returned a new generator increases the chances that all three classes (the base,